 This Dockerfile will run a multi stage build to create a new image from your Docker image with libdf.so included.
 Please note that you will need to identify the base image of your docker image (alpine or other linux distributions) and download the appropriate Dockerfile.

-For docker images derived from Alpine (3.9 and above) base image:
+For docker images derived from Alpine (3.9 and above) base image, click on the following link to download the Dockerfile:

 Step 2: Build Docker Image With DeepFactor